Vedette (cabaret): United States

 The term "vedette" is not commonly used in the United States or other Anglo-Saxon countries, where they are called "showgirls" instead.
 Las Vegas is considered, after Paris, as the main venue for revue shows and musicals worldwide.

-The British Lydia Thompson became a leading dancer and actress in burlesques on the London stage.
+Briton Lydia Thompson became a leading dancer and actress in burlesques on the London stage.
 She introduced Victorian burlesque to America with her troupe the "British Blondes", in 1868, to great acclaim and notoriety.

 Of the most famous American vedettes, stand out May Yohé, one of the most valued figures of the vaudeville at the beginning of the century; The aforementioned Josephine Baker, who ended up consecrating herself in France, where she was more popular than in her own country; Fanny Brice, star of the famous Ziegfeld Follies, queen of the theater, revues and later also star of cinema and the radio; Sally Rand, actress and dancer, specializing in fan dancing, which she popularized at the Paramount Club, and who because of the postures considered indecent she adopted with the dance was sometimes arrested.
 Also conceived the famous dance of the bubble; Zorita, famous for her shows where she played double roles and for her dances where she used boas and other exotic animals; Evelyn West, also known as "The Hubba Hubba Girl", a burlesque legend of the forties, fifties and sixties; Ann Corio, who also works in several Hollywood films; Mae West, who achieved tremendous fame, first in theater and then in Hollywood, where she scandalized censorship for her provocative behavior and spicy phrases.
 In the 1950s and 1960s, she achieved fame in her shows, which included groups of dancers and bodybuilders; Gypsy Rose Lee, immortalized in the famous autobiographical musical Gypsy.
 Her innovations consisted of a casual style, against the spasmodic movements of other strippers (she emphasized the joke during the striptease) and brought a keen sense of humor to her performances.
 She was one of the main stars of the Minsky's Burlesque, with whom she worked four years.
 While working with the Minsky brothers she was arrested several times.
 Another important figure of this time was Novita "The Pixie of Burlesque", one of the founders of the Exotic Dancers League (EDL).
 In the 1940s and 1950s, the exotic dancer Lottie 'The Body' Graves also shone in the burlesque.
 She was known as "The Black Gypsy Rose Lee".
 In the 1950s and 1960s Jennie Lee was considered one of the queens of burlesque.

 In the 1960s and 1970s some burlesque figures peaked in the United States, particularly at the shows offered in Las Vegas.
-Of these are highlighted Tempest Storm, Lili St. Cyr, Blaze Starr, Kitten Natividad, Tura Satana, Bambi Jones Princess Cheyenne, Satan's Angel.
+These included Tempest Storm, Lili St. Cyr, Blaze Starr, Kitten Natividad, Tura Satana, Bambi Jones Princess Cheyenne, and Satan's Angel.